HOW WE BEGAN

 The Company exits its leased San Angelo, Texas footwear distribution center, the final legacy of its manufacturing heritage.
 Footwear distribution is consolidated to a third-party logistics provider in Long Beach, CA.

 Back To Top

-The Company finalized the acquisition of niche outdoor and travel bag brand KIVA from KIVA Designs, inc.
+The Company finalizes the acquisitions of niche outdoor and travel bag brand KIVA and handbag developer Mosey.